CodeScoring/docs/docs/on-premise/how-to/api.en.md

  -H 'authorization: token <your_token>'
 ```

-**Important!**: The requests of creating and changing the main objects in the system, such as projects, are in sections with the prefix **settings>**.
+**Important!**: The requests for creating and changing the main objects in the system, such as projects, are located in sections with the prefix **settings>**.